 What’s behind the buzzword of Customer Experience?

-Broadly, there are three angles: the customers’ actual and perceived experience, the experience the organisation designs and desires for the customers, and the co-creation aspect.
-CX lies at the intersection of organisation and customer and is created and shaped by both.
-In thinking about CX, it is important that you consider its emotional and subconscious aspects and how it is being influenced by customer expectations and also valued against those.
+Broadly, there are three angles; the customers’ actual and perceived experience, the experience the organisation designs and desires for the customers, and the co-creation aspect.
+CX lies at the intersection of organisation and customer.
+Therefore organisations and customers, both create and shape CX.
+In thinking about CX, it is important that you consider its emotional and subconscious aspects.
+As well as, how it is being influenced by customer expectations and also valued against those.
 It is therefore not entirely rational and cannot be measured or conceptualised as such.

 To better understand and visualise CX, think of it as a customer journey with various touchpoints between customer and organization.
 The customer journey is made up of chronological steps, activities, questions, and possible obstacles.
 Touchpoints are these moments of direct interaction and can be everything from the product itself to traditional customer service to advertisements.